Discover the best walking tracks in Sydney Harbour National Park, featuring stunning views, secluded beaches, and historic landmarks.

 8. Cremorne Point Circuit Walk

-The Cremorne Point walk is an easy 3 km foreshore circuit trail in Sydney Harbour National Park with beautiful views across Mosman Bay, Sydney Harbour and the city skyline.
+The Cremorne Point Walk is an easy 3 km foreshore circuit in Sydney Harbour National Park, offering stunning views of Mosman Bay, Sydney Harbour, and the city skyline.

-Discover Robertsons Point Lighthouse, Cremorne Reserve and the MacCallum swimming pool, as you wander past picturesque gardens and impressive old mansions, only a short ferry trip away from Circular Quay.
+Along the way, you’ll discover Robertsons Point Lighthouse, Cremorne Reserve, and the historic MacCallum swimming pool, as you stroll past picturesque gardens and impressive old mansions.

-The circuit walk officially starts and ends at the Cremorne Point wharf, with a detour to the Robertons Point Lookout.
-Follow the 3 km trail clockwise (or anti-clockwise), and within 90 minutes, you’ll be back at the ferry wharf.
+The circuit walk officially begins and ends at Cremorne Point Wharf, with a detour to Robertsons Point Lookout.
+Follow the trail clockwise (or anti-clockwise), and within 90 minutes, you’ll find yourself back at the ferry wharf.

 Cremorne Point Circuit Walk | |